glsoftsPro/PythonForDataScience/README.md

 # PythonForDataScience
-Here in this repository I develop some data science projects and teaching python for people who interested to learn Machine Leaning.
+Here in this I develop some data science projects and teaching python for people who interested to learn Machine Leaning.

+PythonForDataScience